Tuesday, April 5, 2011

 A common practice on Pesach is for people to use shemurah matzah at the Seder, while for the rest of the Pesach to eat regular matzah.
 What is shemurah matzah?
 And, why do people differentiate between the two types of matzah on Pesach?

 The term shemurah matzah derives from the phrase u-shmartem ha-matzot, Shemot 12:17.
-In modern Hebrew, the term shamor is understood to mean to watch, but, as we discussed in our commentary on Devarim (The Decalogue in Shemot 20 and Devarim 5) in the Torah, the phrase often means to remember, and hence the simple sense of the phrase in 12:17 is that the people are to remember to eat matzot, see Hizkuni on 12:17.
-However, Chazal (Pesachim 38b) understood the phrase in the sense to watch, that there is an obligation to watch the matzot.
+In modern Hebrew, the term shamor is understood to mean to watch, guard, but, in the Torah, the phrase often means to remember, and hence the simple sense of the phrase in 12:17 is that the people are to remember to eat matzot, see Hizkuni on 12:17, and our discussion, "The definition of the word shamor in Moshe's speeches in the book of Devarim - To remember."
+However, Chazal (Pesachim 38b) understood the word in u-shmartem to mean to watch, that there is an obligation to watch the matzot.

 Once there is an obligation to watch the matzot, the question is what does it mean to watch matzot?
 The Talmud (Pesachim 40a) discusses whether one has to watch from the time of kneading the flour and water or sometime before.
 Rashi (1040-1105, on the page, also on Gittin 10a and Hullin 4b) explains that this watching is that one must perform the acts of preparing the matzah while having the intention to fulfill the law of eating matzah.
 On the other hand, the Rambam (1135-1204, Laws of hametz and matzah 5:9, also Rav Hai Gaon and the Rif) explains that the watching is to ensure that no water falls on the wheat or flour in order that that the matzah does not become hametz.
-Menachem Kasher (Torah Shelemah, on 12:17, 368) explains that the difference between Rashi and the Rambam is due to a difference in the text of the Talmud with regard to the statement by Rava that one must flip the stalks, either for the mitzvah (Rashi) or for the matzah (Rambam).
+Menachem Kasher (Torah Shelemah, on 12:17, #368) explains that the difference between Rashi and the Rambam is due to a difference in the text of the Talmud with regard to the statement by Rava that one must flip the stalks, either for the mitzvah (Rashi) or for the matzah (Rambam).
 (Also, see discussion in Arukh Hashulchan 453:12-23.)

 A second and independent question is from what stage in the production of matzot does one have to watch the matzot?
 One possibility is from the time of kneading which the Tur (453) quotes in the name of an anonymous Gaon.
 The Torah Temimah (on Shemot 12:17, 154) points out that a Yerushalmi (Betzah 1:3) seems to follow this opinion and Daniel Sperber (1990, vol.1, p.92) writes that this possibility was the most prevalent opinion in the times of the Talmud and the Geonim.

 A second possibility is from the Rif (1013-1103, pages of the Rif, 12a, also Ibn Ezra on 12:17) who writes that the watching is from the time of reaping, and this definition is accepted by the Rambam, Laws of hametz and matzah, 5:9.
-However, Daniel Sperber (p.97) has pointed out that based on Roman agricultural practices it seems that the statement in the Talmud that is the basis for the Rif's opinion is only referring to a special case where the wheat stalks got drenched from the rain and is after the time of reaping.
+However, Daniel Sperber (p.
+97) has pointed out that based on Roman agricultural practices it seems that the statement in the Talmud that is the basis for the Rif's opinion is only referring to a special case where the wheat stalks got drenched from the rain and is after the time of reaping.
 Yet, maybe the Rif and Rambam understood that the conclusion of the Talmud (Pesachim 40a) is that the watching needs to be prior to kneading, and reaping is before the kneading.

 A third possibility for watching the matzot is from the time of milling when the wheat is turned into flour.
 This possibility is quoted by the Rosh (on Pesachim 40a, 1250-1327, Germany) who writes that the practice in Germany and France was to watch the matzot from the time of milling since the mills were powered by water.
 The Arukh Hashulchan (253:13-15) suggests two ways of understanding this position.
 One that the conclusion of the Talmud is that watching from kneading is enough but that there was a change in the way the wheat was grounded from the time of the Talmud to the Middle Ages.
 The Arukh Hashulchan writes that in the time of the Talmud the grinding of wheat was done by hand or animals and hence there was no water around so the watching could begin by the kneading.
 However, in the Middle Ages, the grinding was done through water power so then the watching had to begin at this point.
 The second way of understanding this approach is that this approach agrees that the conclusion of the Talmud is that the watching must before kneading and milling is considered a satisfactory stage before the kneading.